There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 1. Settle on a working title

 This is the most crucial move in the entire process.
-Before you begin outlining, you should have a good idea of what you’re going to write.
+Before you begin outlining, you should have a good idea of what you will write.

 2. Begin by learning about your target audience